akshaywritescode/rangoli-docs/README.md

 ## 💡 Want to Contribute to Live Component Examples?

 If you want to contribute to live component examples, we have a separate repository for that!
-Check out Rangoli Live Components and submit your improvements there.
+Check out [Live Components Example Repo](https://github.com/akshaywritescode/rangoli-live-components) and submit your improvements there.

 ## 🛠 Setting Up Local Mintlify Server